 As required by Oregon Statute and City Code, backflow devices must be tested annually to ensure they are functioning.
 The city will mail a reminder letter to each residence each year.
 Tests are conducted by Certified Testers chosen and hired by the property owner.
 Once device testing is complete, the tester will send the City a copy of the report.
 Home Associations are also required to have an annual backflow device inspection each year.

 Need a list of certified testers?

-http://public.health.oregon.gov/HealthyEnvironments/DrinkingWater/Cross Connection
+https://public.health.oregon.gov/HealthyEnvironments/DrinkingWater/CrossConnection/Pages/publiclist.aspx

 Not sure if you have a device?